NLnetLabs/routinator/source/configuration.rst

 :ref:`doc_routinator_manpage`, which can be also  viewed by running :command:`routinator man`.

-You can specify such a config file via the :option:`--config` option.
+You can specify such a configuration file via the :option:`--config` option.
 If you don’t, Routinator will check if there is a :file:`$HOME/.routinator.conf` and if it exists, use it.
 If it doesn’t exist and there is no :option:`--config` option, the default values are used.